HomeKeyword Intent – The Secret to Attracting the Right Traffic

 Keyword Intent – The Secret to Attracting the Right Traffic

-Keyword intent is one of the most crucial aspects of paid search.
-Without a keen understanding of the intent behind visitors’ searches, even the most well-funded PPC campaign will almost certainly fail.
-However, by leveraging keyword intent for intent-driven marketing, advertisers can not only increase traffic to their sites, but also attract more qualified prospects, driving more sales and generating more leads.
+Keyword intent is one of the most important aspects of search engine marketing.
+Without a strong understanding of the intent behind visitors’ searches, even the most well-funded PPC campaign can fail.
+And poor understanding of keyword intent will hurt your SEO and content marketing efforts too.
+However, by leveraging keyword intent for intent-driven marketing, you can not only increase traffic to your site, but also attract more qualified prospects, driving more sales and generating more leads.

 High intent keywords are also said to have high commercial intent.
 These keywords signify a strong intent on the part of the searcher to conduct a transaction, whether it be to buy something, inquire about a service, or another type of action that has a strong possibility of leading to a later sale.

-There are three basic types of search query:
+There are four basic types of keyword or search query:

 • Informational – searches performed to answer questions or learn something